2029 NGTL Greater Edmonton Area Service Offering

 Step 1:

-1. If the aggregate requested contract demand is less than the Expansion Service offered, NGTL will allocate the requested contract demand to all requests.
+1. If the aggregate requested contract demand is less than the Remaining Expansion Service offered, NGTL will allocate the requested contract demand to all requests.

-2. If the aggregate requested contract demand exceeds the Expansion Service offered, NGTL will determine if the aggregate minimum contract demand of all requests can be met.
+2. If the aggregate requested contract demand exceeds the Remaining Expansion Service offered, NGTL will determine if the aggregate minimum contract demand of all requests can be met.
 If the aggregate minimum contract demand of all requests can be met, NGTL will allocate the minimum contract demand to all requests and any remaining service above the minimum contract demand of requests will be redistributed proportionately to all requests that have not been allocated their requested contract demand.

-3. If the aggregate minimum contract demand of all requests cannot be met, NGTL will allocate service on a pro rata basis using the requested contract demand of each request (“Pro-Rationing”).
+3. If the aggregate minimum contract demand of all requests cannot be met, NGTL will allocate service using Pro-Rationing.
 If Pro-Rationing results in service to be allocated that is below the minimum contract demand as set out in such GSO Request Form, that request will not be allocated service.
 Pro-Rationing will repeat until all service is fully allocated or no further requests can be allocated through Pro-Rationing.

 Step 2:

 If there is unallocated service and unallocated requests following GSO Pro-Rationing, it will be allocated using a first come, first served basis (“First Come First Served Allocation”), where remaining service is awarded first to the earliest request received whose minimum contract demand can be met, and in chronological order thereafter until no service or no requests remain.
-In the event multiple requests are received by NGTL between 10:00am and 11:00am MT on August 18, 2025 (the “60 Minute Window”) that can be allocated above their minimum contract demand, a lottery of those requests received in the 60 Minute Window will be used to allocate requests.
+In the event multiple requests are received by NGTL between 10:00am and 11:00am MT on April 13, 2026 (the “60 Minute Window”) that can be allocated above their minimum contract demand, a lottery of those requests received in the 60 Minute Window will be used to allocate requests.
 If there is service remaining following the First Come First Served Allocation that cannot be allocated to any unallocated requests due to the minimum contract demand specified in the GSO Request Form, NGTL may provide prospective customers with unallocated requests the opportunity to revise their minimum contract demand to maximize the amount of service awarded in the Offering.

 Requests allocated service in the GSO Allocation Process will be subject to conditions noted below in the section “Awarding Expansion Service” and not considered awarded service until such time as a PEA, Service Agreement (if required) and Schedule of Service have been issued to the prospective customer.